xgbuils/iterum/README.md

 [![Coverage Status][5]][6]
 [![Dependency Status][7]][8]

-`iterum` library aims to provide a lazy iterable class `Iterum` that has a set of inmutable methods inspired in [Array javascript methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [underscore](http://underscorejs.org/)/[lodash](https://lodash.com) functions.
+`iterum` library aims to provide a lazy iterable class `Iterum` that has a set of inmutable methods and functions inspired in [Array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) functions.
+This library also adds a set of combinatorial functions like `permutations`, `combinations`, `variations`, `product`, `power` and `powerset` that has a high computational cost but this library is able to support taking advantage of lazy evaluation.

 ## Why Iterum?
-[Iterable interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol) introduced by ES2015 version allows an easy way to implement Array-like **lazy** methods by the aid of generators.
-However an object that implements Iterable interface is just able to use [for..of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement and [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) that are eager operations. `Iterum class` builds iterables that has these [Array-like methods](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Array) and, then, you can work transparently with lazy iterables like arrays.
+[Iterable interface](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol) introduced by ES2015 version provides [for..of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement and [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) that are eager operations.
+However their iteration protocol is defined by `[Symbol.iterator]` generator that is inherently lazy. `Iterum` class builds iterable objects that provides methods like `filter` and `map` to work with iterables like arrays but lazily.

 ## Support
 - Node.js >=6